 How do you define “fair pricing”?
 Is that a fancy term for high pricing? – Sara B. Swansea, MA

 When offering a service, not selling a manufactured good that has a base retail price, there are a lot of factors that are used to calculate.
 Operating expenses for some consumers, seem immaterial to their specific project, but it makes a difference to have vetted installs, a place to call if you need anything (like fulfilling the warranties or replacing a panel after they hit it with their weed whacker).
-And it makes a difference to have honest people on the job, who are happy, enjoy what they do, and are well take care of with benefits and a good living wage.
+And it makes a difference to have honest people on the job, who are happy, enjoy what they do, and are well taken care of with benefits and a good living wage.
 The other factor is the installation, the best installers come at a premium and we know, as an industry, that installation makes a huge difference in ROI and the overall aesthetic.
 Plus, most manufacturer warranties don’t cover workmanship.
 So if there is an issue with the way something was installed, the “lifetime” warranty that sold you on the product, is no longer applicable (even if you can get the installation company on the phone).

-When calculating fair pricing, we offer customers a number that is not so low where we can’t efficiently operate a business and not so high where we would detract people from doing business with us, or take advantage of our workforce.
+When calculating fair pricing, we offer customers a number that is not so low where we can’t efficiently operate a business and not so high where we would detract people from doing business with us.
+We don’t want to take advantage of our customers or our workforce.
 There are a lot of companies who fall to either end of the spectrum and not too many who operate in “this sweet spot.”

 What do you mean by consultative approach?
 And how does that differ from what you call pushy sale’s tactics? -Tony H. Warwick, RI